Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Discussion

 As with all methods, there are also drawbacks.
 These drawbacks primarily come from the fact that the targets provide self-reported data in a lab environment.
-For example, it is possible that participants say they would click on a link in a phishing message, when in fact they would not, or visa versa.
-Targets may have a social desirability bias, which would lead them to be less likely to admit falling for a deceptive message in the lab environment.
-Although it's hard to know how strong this tendency may be, the majority of our participants (80\%) said they would fall for at least one message.
-Furthermore, those who said they are confident in their ability to identify phishing messages said they would fall for fewer of them.
+For example, it is possible that participants say they would click on a link in a message, when in fact they would not, or vice versa.
+Targets may have a social desirability bias, which would lead them to be less likely to admit falling for a deceptive message in the lab environment, if they recognize that the messages are deceptive in nature.
+Although it is hard to know how strong this tendency may be, the majority of our participants (80\%) said they would click on the link in at least one message.
+Furthermore, those who said they were confident in their ability to identify phishing messages (in the questionnaire a month prior to the sorting/interview activity) said they would fall for fewer of them.
 It is also possible that individuals would act differently in more authentic contexts than what they expect when reporting in a lab.
 For example, a target may be less discerning when trying to quickly reply to a text message while riding a crowded bus than if they were at home on the couch.
 In our particular study, we used printouts of the text messages on the outline of a mobile phone to try and trigger similar thought patterns as they might have if looking on a real phone, but the lab environment and fact that it is paper and not digital was not possible to change.
 Additionally, this method focuses on the “content" of the messages, but cannot give input on some contextual factors, such as the source of the message.
 In the end, we have stronger confidence in the TRAPD method to identify differences between deceptive messages (and types of messages) than we do in the actual percentage of messages targets self-report as being willing to click on.
 Our observations of sessions with targets confirmed that they were fully engaged and took the sorting and threshold identification tasks very seriously.